European Union (EU) – Export requirements for highly refined products

 The highly refined products must come from an establishment licensed under the Safe Food for Canadian Regulations (SFCR).

 The EU requires that HRPs originate from an establishment operating under the Hazard Analysis Critical Control Point (HACCP) principles (see Preventive control plan (PCP)) as stipulated in Commission Regulation (EC) No 852/2004 of the European Parliament and of the Council.
-In addition, these establishments must be regularly audited by the competent authorities (CA), and be listed as an EU approved establishment in accordance with Regulation (EC) 853/2004 which applies to processed and unprocessed products of animal origin.
+In addition, these establishments must be regularly audited by the competent authorities (CA).

 If applicable, the raw animal material used in the HRP must come from an establishment (such as: meat or fish, etc.) which is approved to export to the EU and on the list administered by the Directorate-General of Health and Food Safety (DG-SANTE).